onja-org/w2_js_foundations/01_environment_setup.md

 ### The Concept of "Where Am I?"

-Your terminal is always **pointing** to some location on your computer—to specific folders (called directories).
+Your terminal is always **pointing** to some location on your computer—to a specific folder (called a directory).
 This is why sometimes commands work and sometimes they don't:

 - When you open VS Code's terminal, it starts in your project folder
 - When you open your computer's terminal, it might start in your home folder